exzshao/SpotiGuessr/README.md

 NOTE: Sometimes the song has no preview URL, and thus will not play.
 In these cases, click the "i don't hear audio" button

 Have fun!!!
-This is a very early version of the game so there will be bugs + the UI is not designed.
+This is a very early version of the game so there will be bugs.
+UI in progress.